06I90/Notes-of-Kernel-5.10.228/Documentation/admin-guide/sysctl/vm.rst

 	echo 3 > /proc/sys/vm/drop_caches

-This is a non-destructive operation and will not free any dirty objects.
+This is a non-destructive非破坏性的 operation and will not free any dirty objects.
 To increase the number of objects freed by this operation, the user may run `sync` prior to writing to /proc/sys/vm/drop_caches.
 This will minimize the number of dirty objects on the system and create more candidates to be